 The painters of the 19th century

 The Jæren scenery “is for the advanced“, the national writer Alexander L. Kielland observed.
 His collegue Arne Garborg at his cottage at Knudaheio described the view as being “beautiful beyond any description“.
 They were both children of the 1800s.

 That century also saw a number of painters who became inspired by the flat landscape, the open sea, the grey sky and the toiling farmers.
 Kitty Kielland, Nikolai Ulfsten and Eilif Pettersen are the most famous.
-The Jæren painters are introduced in a book by Hild Sørby (“Jærmaleriet fra landskap til visjon”) digitally available at the National Library for readers of Norwegian and with Norwegian IP-addresses.
+The Jæren painters are introduced in a book by Hild Sørby (“Jærmaleriet fra landskap til visjon”).
+It is digitally available at the National Library for readers of Norwegian and with Norwegian IP-addresses.

 I have, in most articles, included an artwork by the most important painters.
 The motifs are not necessarily from that place.
 The pictures are to the best of my knowledge included without violating any rights.
 Look for the following paintings at the bottom of each linked entry: